niemopen/niem-naming-design-rules/ndr6src.md

 * The XML namespace is not considered to be an external namespace.
 It defines the `xml:lang` attribute, which may be a component in a NIEM model.

 * The XSD namespace (`http://www.w3.org/2001/XMLSchema`) defines the primitive datatypes (`xs:string`, etc.) This namespace appears explicitly in CMF model representations, and is implicitly part of every XSD representation.

+## 3.7 Model extensions

+Reuse of a community data model typically supplies some but not all of the necessary data definitions.
+Model extension allows a model designer to supply the missing definitions.
+NIEM has two forms of model extension: subclassing and augmentation.

+In a *subclass*, a model designer creates a new class in his own namespace to represent a special kind of thing.
+The new class shares all of the properties of its parent class, and adds properties belonging only to the new class.
+For example, in the NIEM model, `nc:Vehicle` is a subclass of `nc:Conveyance`.
+Like any Conveyance, a Vehicle may have the `nc:ConveyanceEngineQuantity` property, but only Vehicles have the `nc:VehicleSeatingQuantity` property; other Conveyances do not.

+In an *augmentation*, a model designer creates additional properties for a class that is defined in a different namespace.
+Hwew the model designer is not creating a new class for a new kind of thing.
+Instead, he is providing properties which could have been defined by the original class designer, but in fact were not.
+For example, the designer of the NIEM Justice domain has augmented `nc:PersonType` with the `j:PersonSightedIndicator` property, because to the members of the Justice domain it is useful to record whether a person is able to see, even though to the NIEM community as a whole, adding this property to NIEM Core is not worth the trouble.

+In general, augmentations are preferred over subclassing.
+At present the NIEM metamodel does not suppport multiple inheritance.
+If several domains were to create a subclass of `nc:PersonType`, there would be no way for a message designer to combine in his message model the properties of a person from NIEM Justice, Immigration, etc. That combination is easily done with augmentations.

 -------